elmomoilanen/k-in-a-row/README.md

 [![main fe](https://github.com/elmomoilanen/k-in-a-row/actions/workflows/tests-fe.yml/badge.svg)](https://github.com/elmomoilanen/k-in-a-row/actions/workflows/tests-fe.yml)
 [![main be](https://github.com/elmomoilanen/k-in-a-row/actions/workflows/tests-be.yml/badge.svg)](https://github.com/elmomoilanen/k-in-a-row/actions/workflows/tests-be.yml)

 Play k-in-a-row game against a bot player.
-You can choose from various board sizes, game types and winning conditions, starting from a 3x3 board up to a 15x15 board.
+You can choose from various board sizes, winning conditions and game levels.

 ## Quick start

 Play locally in your machine with these instructions using `Docker`.

-Run the following command to start services
+Run the following command to start backend and frontend services

 ```bash
 docker compose up
 ```

-and when it's ready open `localhost:5173` via a web browser and start playing.
+and when it's ready open your web browser and navigate to `localhost:5173` to start playing.

 When finished with playing, press ctrl+c and remove the used containers